colindaven/git_practice/README.md

 # 2. More complex, but more typical.
 Fork the repo first to your account, then do as above

-# fork the repo to your account
+# fork the repo to your account (via a button at the top right!)

-Follow section #1 - now you have write access!
+Follow section #1 - now you have write access to your own forked copy of the repository.

 To add to the original repository, you need to create a pull request.
 Try it!
+The maintainer of the main repository can then accept, discuss, or reject your changes as they see fit.

 # 3 Demo commands